-As arts and crafts supplies were often unavailable in rural areas, artists made use of the simple materials they had at hand either in the home or found in surrounding nature.
+As arts and crafts supplies were often unavailable in rural areas, creative artists made use of the simple materials they had at hand either in the home or found in surrounding nature.

 Beautiful pictures and art objects were created using common, everyday items such as moss, cones, shells, seeds, bits of wood, paper, and even human hair.

 For example, beads were cleverly made from rose petals and fashioned into necklaces and tiny shells were fashioned into beautiful floral pictures.